FS-2007-11, January 2007

 Taxpayers can pay taxes electronically by authorizing an e-pay option such as an electronic funds withdrawal from a checking or savings account or by paying with a credit card.
-Taxpayers making more than one estimated tax payment may want to enroll in EFTPS.
+Taxpayers making recurring payments may want to enroll in EFTPS.

 Individuals can use these options to:

-Pay taxes owed on a 2005 income tax return,
+pay taxes owed on a 2006 income tax return;

-Pay quarterly estimated taxes for Tax Year 2006, and
+pay quarterly estimated taxes for Tax Year 2007; or

-Make a credit card payment for past due tax owed for years 1996 and after.
+make a credit card payment for past due tax owed for years 1997 and after.

 Businesses can use these options to: